eXascaleInfolab/PyExPool/README.md

 ## Dependencies

-[psutil](https://pypi.python.org/pypi/psutil) only in case of dynamic jobs balancing is required for the in-RAM computations (`_LIMIT_WORKERS_RAM = True`), otherwise there are no any dependencies.
+[psutil](https://pypi.python.org/pypi/psutil) is required only in case of dynamic jobs balancing for the in-RAM computations (`_LIMIT_WORKERS_RAM = True`), otherwise there are no any dependencies.
 To install `psutil`:
 ```
 $ sudo pip install psutil
 ```
-[mock](https://pypi.python.org/pypi/mock) exclusively for the unit testing under Python2, `mock` is included in the standard lib of Python3.
+[mock](https://pypi.python.org/pypi/mock) is required exclusively for the unit testing under Python2, `mock` is included in the standard lib of Python3.
 To install `mock`:
 ```
 $ sudo pip install mock
 ```

 ## API